 Facelift Surgery (Rhytidectomy)

 When choosing a plastic surgeon to operate on your face, it is important to keep in mind that a precise and technically advanced operation that provides a natural “not-too-tight” look is usually best.
 No one wants a tightly-pulled, “wind tunnel,” or unnatural-looking face with unsightly visible scars.
 Some potential face lift patients are fearful of general anesthesia.
-Coincidentally, this is what attracts patients to the idea that a “lunchtime,” mini-lift, “Threadlift,” or “Lifestyle Lift” might give good results with local anesthesia, less downtime, bruising, or cost.
+Coincidentally, this is what attracts some patients to the idea that a “lunchtime,” mini-lift, “Threadlift,” or “Lifestyle Lift” might give good results with local anesthesia, less downtime, bruising, or cost.
 (As you might guess, this typically falls in the “too-good-to-be-true” category.
 It should also be noted that as of March 2015, Lifestyle Lift, a national chain of face lift centers, was closing its doors and filing for bankruptcy.)